NavidSB/text2speech_speechify/README.md

    pip install selenium
    ```

-3. Download and install [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/) and ensure it's in your system PATH.
+3. Download and install [ChromeDriver]( https://pypi.org/project/chromedriver-py/)and ensure it's in your system PATH.

 ## Usage